-With Ariel (Atmospheric Remote-Sensing Infrared Exoplanet Large-survey) astronomers will be able to take an important step further on the road to analyzing exoplanets.
-Ariel will gather spectra of warm planets we have already discovered using the transit method.
+ARIEL (Atmospheric Remote-Sensing Infrared Exoplanet Large-survey) will be able to take the characterization of exoplanets to the next level The space telescope will gather spectra of warm exoplanets we have already discovered using the transit method.
 These spectra provide us with information on the molecular content of the atmospheres and potential cloud coverage.
 The fundamental questions SRON scientists will address are:

-When the mission is selected by ESA SRON will contribute crucial detector electronics.
+When the mission is selected by ESA, SRON will contribute crucial detector electronics.

-ARIEL will be able to study planets with a mass a few times the mass of the Earth (super Earths) to so called hot Jupiters, massive planets that orbit the star closely.
-By taking a spectrum when the planet is in front of (transit), behind (pure starlight) or beside (star and planetary light) the star, we will be able to take a spectrum of the planet itself.
-From analyzing the spectrum we can deduce the planets composition, temperature structure and the characteristics of clouds in the atmosphere, if any.
-Warm exoplanets have well mixed atmospheres.
-This means that if we study the upper layers of the atmosphere we can be pretty certain that this paints an accurate picture of the the whole atmosphere.
-Another advantage is that these planets will not have many clouds which will disturb the measurements.
+ARIEL will study a broad range of planets: from those of a few Earth masses (super Earths) up to so called hot Jupiters—massive planets that orbit the star closely.
+By taking a spectrum when the planet is in front of (transit), behind (pure starlight) or beside (star and planetary light) the star, we will get a spectrum of the planet itself.
+From this we will deduce the planet's composition, temperature structure and the characteristics of clouds in the atmosphere, if any.
+ARIEL's target—warm exoplanets—have well-mixed atmospheres, soif we study the upper layers of the atmosphere we can be pretty certain that this paints an accurate picture of the whole atmosphere.
+Another advantage of warm planets is that they probably have few clouds disturbing the measurements.